magdalazari/lgm_mutualism/README.md

 Model specifiication and fit (for constrained):
+Assuming data was missing completely at random so we use FIML to impute missing data.
 Having only 3 timepoints means that the basis model has 0 degrees of freedom, the model is saturated/just-identified.
 To make model comparison possible, we constrained the residual error variances (*a) for the 3 timepoints (obs variables) ("growth" by default uniquely estimates each one) and got 2 df more.

 Picture vocabulary